Actively Recruiting

 You will not qualify if you...

-- No available histopathology report or liver tissue/slides from biopsy or explant
+- Lack of available histopathology report, liver tissue, or slides from liver biopsy or transplant

-- Expected inability to obtain pathology report, liver tissue blocks, or pathology slides after liver biopsy or transplantation
+- Expected inability to obtain pathology report, liver disease tissue blocks, or pathology slides after liver biopsy or transplant

-- Known secondary liver diseases such as chronic viral hepatitis, autoimmune liver disease, short gut, small bowel syndrome, alcohol liver disease, or TPN-related cholestatic disease
+- Known secondary liver disease such as chronic viral hepatitis, autoimmune liver disease, short gut syndrome, small bowel syndrome, alcohol liver disease, or TPN-related cholestatic disease

 AI-Screening